AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-github-client.md

 ## Why use the Git command line interface?

 !!! note
-    This option is best for contributors who have previous Git and command-line experience.
+    This option is best for contributors who have previous experience with Git and the command line.
     The OpenScPCA documentation will generally not present how to use Git via the command line.<br><br>
-    If you are new to Git or have limited command-line experience, we do not recommend this option.
+    If you are new to Git, we do not recommend this option.

-The UNIX command-line interface is the classic way of running Git commands.
+The command line interface is the classic way of interacting with Git.
 We specifically recommend this option for contributors who have previous experience working with Git on the command line.

 If you choose this option, you will need to install Git itself if you do not already have it.